 Taking it from Lord Mayor Nuatali Nelmes who says, “Newcastle is on the cusp of transitioning from a great regional city to an emerging global city”, here are the good reasons why you should invest in a property in Newcastle:

 - There are strong population growth and gentrification in a lot of areas.
-The growing trend in population is exacerbated by retirees moving into the region, attracted by the coastal lifestyle.
+Retirees moving into the region, attracted by the coastal lifestyle, exacerbates the growing trend in population.
 Infrastructure is high on the list of the city’s priorities.

 - Prices here have risen about 40% over the recent years, but compared to Sydney, there is still more demand in Newcastle than supply.
 Heavily influenced by Sydney’s performance, the Newcastle housing market not only offers affordability but it also sets a higher standard for liveability.